On the Identifiability of Tensor Ranks via Prior Predictive Matching

-In contrast to the previous section, we present in the following the general solutions for the ranks of the PARAFAC/CP, Tensor Train, and Tensor Ring models for an arbitrary order $M$ tensor, showcasing how to establish identifiability according to the principles of Proposition~\ref{prop:identifiability}.
+\Section{exemplary tales: Identifiable ranks with closed-form expression} In contrast to the analysis in the previous section, we present below the general solutions for the ranks of the PARAFAC/CP, Tensor Train, and Tensor Ring models for an arbitrary order $M$ tensor, showcasing how to establish identifiability according to the principles formalized in Proposition~\ref{prop:identifiability}.